Thanksgiving Cactus: Grow And Care Guide

 Does Cactus Like To Be Root Bound?

-Thanksgiving cactus do like to be root bound, however too tight of growing conditions can eventually contribute to wilting.
-If the cactus is pot bound, choose a larger container with drainage holes and transfer your plant to potting soil mixed with vermiculite.
+If the cactus is overly pot bound, choose a container one size up, with drainage holes and transfer your plant to potting soil mixed with vermiculite.

 Common Problems

 - No Blooms: Remember that the Christmas cactus needs long periods of darkness in order to set buds in the fall.
-If you cactus does not have blooms, it probably did not get the appropriate light and darkness ratio earlier in the spring
+If you cactus does not have blooms, it probably did not get the appropriate light and darkness ratio earlier in the year.

 - Drooping: Drooping can be indicative of several things: your plant may need a bigger pot, or you may be under watering it.
 Direct sunlight can also cause wilting of leaves.